carterlasalle/mac_messages_mcp/memory-bank/activecontext.md

 5. **Automated testing prevents regressions**

 ### Transformation Summary
-**BEFORE (0.6.6)**: Catastrophically broken - 6 messages from a year, crashes on fuzzy search **AFTER (0.6.7)**: Fully functional - proper message retrieval, working fuzzy search, robust validation
+**BEFORE (0.6.6)**: Catastrophically broken - 6 messages from a year, crashes on fuzzy search, Android messaging failed **AFTER (0.7.0)**: Fully functional + Enhanced - proper message retrieval, working fuzzy search, robust validation, **automatic SMS/RCS fallback for universal messaging**

-This represents a **complete recovery** from catastrophic failure to production-ready software.
-The project has been transformed from broken and unreliable to robust and trustworthy.
+This represents a **complete recovery** from catastrophic failure to production-ready software **PLUS** a major feature enhancement that makes the tool truly universal across all messaging platforms.
+The project has been transformed from broken and unreliable to robust, trustworthy, and universally compatible.